Hamid Karzai: 2009 re-election and second term

 Since late 2001 Karzai has been trying for peace in his country, going as far as pardoning militants that lay down weapons and join the rebuilding process.
 However, his offers were not accepted by the militant groups.
 In April 2007, Karzai acknowledged that he spoke to some militants about trying to bring peace in Afghanistan.
 He noted that the Afghan militants are always welcome in the country, although foreign insurgents are not.
 In September 2007, Karzai again offered talks with militant fighters after a security scare forced him to end a commemoration speech.
 Karzai left the event and was taken back to his palace, where he was due to meet visiting Latvian President Valdis Zatlers.
 After the meeting, the pair held a joint news conference, at which Karzai called for talks with his Taliban foes.
 "We don't have any formal negotiations with the Taliban.
 They don't have an address.
 Who do we talk to?"
 Karzai told reporters.
 He further stated: "If I can have a place where to send somebody to talk to, an authority that publicly says it is the Taliban authority, I will do it."

 In December 2009 Karzai announced to move ahead with a Loya Jirga (large assembly) to discuss the Taliban insurgency in which the Taliban representatives would be invited to take part in this Jirga.
 In January 2010, Karzai set the framework for dialogue with Taliban leaders when he called on the group's leadership to take part in the jirga to initiate peace talks.
 A Taliban spokesman declined to talk in detail about Karzai's offer and only said the militants would make a decision soon.
 In April 2010, Karzai urged Taliban insurgents to lay down their arms and air their grievances while visiting a violent northern province, adding that foreign forces would not leave the country as long as fighting continued.
 In July 2010, Karzai approved a plan intended to win over Taliban foot soldiers and low-level commanders.
+Karzai was hesitant to apply capital punishment during his tenure, signing few death warrants in his presidency, including that of serial killer Abdullah Shah in 2004 and of teenage terrorist Zar Ajam in June 2011.
 In mid-August 2013, Attorney General Mohammad Ishaq Aloko was said to have been fired after meeting with Taliban officials in the U.A.E. after being told not to meet with them.
 However, unnamed senior cabinet officials tried to persuade Karzai to not fire him, while an official in Aloko's office denied the dismissal saying instead that he was at the Presidential Palace "celebrating Independence Day".

 Foreign relations

-Karzai with former U.S. Secretary of State Condoleezza Rice in June 2006.
+Karzai with U.S. Secretary of State Condoleezza Rice in June 2006.